Yordan Hristov

-Yordan Hristov (Bulgarian: Йордан Христов; born 12 February 1984) is a Bulgarian footballer who plays as a defender.
+Yordan Hristov (Bulgarian: Йордан Христов; born 12 February 1984) is a Bulgarian former professional footballer who played as a right-back.

-Career
+Club career

 Early career

 Hristov started to play football in FC Plovdiv 95 in his home town Plovdiv.
 His first coaches were Stefan Tahchiev and Petar Dafchev and in 1999 the team won the silver medals in the National Children Football League in Sofia.
 Then in 2002 he joined Maritsa Plovdiv and had an important role there from 2005 to 2007.
 In 2007 his former coach brought him to Spartak Plovdiv and after some strong performances he became captain of the team.

 Botev Plovdiv

-2011-12 season
+2011–12 season

 After Spartak voluntarily relegated in Bulgaria's third division in 2011 he signed with Botev Plovdiv and became momentous part of the team scoring the crucial goals in the 1/16 final and 1/8 final cup matches against Botev Vratsa and Chernomorets Burgas.
 During this season Hristov played as a midfielder.

-2012-13
+2012–13

 Hristov was among the few player which were not released by the club after the promotion to A Grupa.
 The new manager of Botev Plovdiv Ferario Spasov changed his position and started using him as a right-back.
-Yordan made a debut in A Grupa on 26 August 2012 during the 2-0 win against Chernomorets Burgas.
+Yordan made a debut in A Grupa on 26 August 2012 during the 2–0 win against Chernomorets Burgas.
 He initially became substitute for Stefan Stanchev but gradually established himself as a regular member of the starting lineup.

-2013-14
+2013–14

-During season 2013-14 Stanimir Stoilov used Hristov only as a right-back.
-His good performance in Europa League and A Grupa caught the attention of the Bulgaria head coach Lyuboslav Penev and he earned his first caps for Bulgaria National Football Team.
+During season 2013–14 Stanimir Stoilov used Hristov only as a right-back.
+His good performance in Europa League and A Grupa caught the attention of the Bulgaria head coach Lyuboslav Penev and he earned his first caps for Bulgaria.

-2014-15
+2014–15

 Yordan Hristov was among the few players who accepted a pay cut and remained at the club despite the financial crisis.
 Botev Plovdiv hired Velislav Vutsov as a new manager.
 He made Hristov a vice-captain and asked him to play several different roles as a defender or midfielder depending on the tactics of the rival teams.
 As a key played Hristov participated in all official games and did not miss even a minute during the matches July, August and September.

-On 7 December, Hristov made an assist for the second goal scored by Lachezar Baltanov during the 2-0 win over PFC Haskovo.
+On 7 December, Hristov made an assist for the second goal scored by Lachezar Baltanov during the 2–0 win over PFC Haskovo.